-Grade: Consultant, Urology Base Hospital: Southern Health & Social Care Trust Craigavon Area Hospital The matters to be investigated: The below outlines the issues of concern to be investigated, this does not preclude investigation of any further issue of concern which may arise during the course of the investigation.
-Matters to be investigated: (a) To determine if there have been any patient referrals to Mr A O'Brien which were un-triaged in 2015 or 2016 as was required in line with established practice / process. (b) To determine if any un-triaged patient referrals in 2015 or 2016 had the potential for patients to have been harmed or resulted in unnecessary delay in treatment as a result. (c) To determine if any un-triaged referrals or triaging delays are outside acceptable practice in a similar clinical setting by similar consultants irrespective of harm or delays in treatment. (d) To determine if any un-triaged patient referrals or delayed tri- ages in 2015 or 2016 resulted in patients being harmed as a result. (a) To determine if all patient notes for Mr O'Brien's patients are tracked and stored within the Trust. (b) To determine if any patient notes have been stored at home by Mr O'Brien for an unacceptable period of time and whether this has affected the clinical management plans for these patients either within Urology or within other clinical specialties. (c) To determine if any patient notes tracked to Mr O'Brien are missing.
+Grade: Consultant, Urology Base Hospital: Southern Health & Social Care Trust Craigavon Area Hospital 3300 The below outlines the issues of concern to be investigated, this does not The matters to preclude investigation of any further issue of concern which may arise during be investigated: the course of the investigation.
+Matter to be found in the di Matters to be investigated: 1. (a) To determine if there have been any patient referrals to Mr A O'Brien which were un-triaged in 2015 or 2016 as was required in line with established practice / process. ine with established practice / process. (b) To determine if any un-triaged patient referrals in 2015 or 2016 had the potential for patients to have been harmed or resulted in unnecessary delay in treatment as a result. (c) To determine if any un-triaged referrals or triaging delays are outside acceptable practice in a similar clinical setting by similar consultants irrespective of harm or delays in treatment.
+(N = 1) (d) To determine if any un-triaged patient referrals or delayed tri- ages in 2015 or 2016 resulted in patients being harmed as a result.
+2. (a) To determine if all patient notes for Mr O'Brien's patients are tracked and stored within the Trust. (b) To determine if any patient notes have been stored at home by Mr O'Brien for an unacceptable period of time and whether this has affected the clinical management plans for these patients either within Urology or within other clinical specialties. (c) To determine if any nations notes tracked to Mr O'Prion are (c) To determine if any patient notes tracked to Mr O'Brien are missing.
 3. (a) To determine if there are any undictated patient outcomes from patient contacts at outpatient clinics by Mr O'Brien in 2015 or 2016. (b) To determine if there has been unreasonable delay or a delay outside of acceptable practice by Mr O'Brien in dictating outpatient clinics. (c) To determine if there have been delays in clinical management plans for these patients as a result.
 4. To determine if Mr O'Brien has seen private patients which were then scheduled with greater priority or sooner outside their own clinical priority in 2015 or 2016.
 5. To determine if any of the above matters were known to line managers within the Trust prior to December 2016 and if so, to determine what actions were taken to manage the concerns.
-Case Investigator: Dr Neta Chada, Associate Medical Director supported Mrs Siobhan Hynds, Head of Employee Relations Case Manager: Dr Ahmed Khan, Associate Medical Director (Paediatrics), Daisy Hill Hospital Designated Personal information redaxted by the USI Board Member Mr John Wilkinson, Non-Executive Director (contactable via the Chair's Office)
+Case Investigator: Dr Neta Chada, Associate Medical Director supported Mrs Siobhan Hynds, Head of Employee Relations Case Manager: Designated Dr Ahmed Khan, Associate Medical Director (Paediatrics), Daisy Hill Hospital Board Member Mr John Wilkinson, Non-Executive Director (contactable via the Chair's Office)